Wednesday, February 12, 2025

 with Romanesque concrete columns and the windswept Bay,

-yet not different from Mexico's tiny, winding streets and steep hills.
+yet not so different from Mexico's tiny, winding streets and steep hills.

 Houses were tall and thin and stacked upon one another,